TestifySec Witness and Archivista: Supply Chain Security and SSDF Compliance for Federal Market

 If you are a CISO for a software company, you are likely to hear a lot more about secure development frameworks.
 If you are a highly regulated industry or sell software into a highly regulated industry, you should expect compliance requirements to start hitting contracting late in 2022.

 In addition to regulation, there is additional legal pressure on software suppliers.
 A recent decision in a federal district court held a software producer, Blackbaud, Inc., responsible for flaws in their software, resulting in a data breach.
-As a result of legal pressure and increasing cyber attacks, cyber security insurance premiums are on the rise, with no clear ceiling.
+As a result of legal pressure and increasing cyber attacks, cybersecurity insurance premiums are on the rise, with no clear ceiling.
 Frameworks such as SLSA and SSDF give insurance providers the tools they need to evaluate client risk.

 Both SLSA and SSDF require attestation of the performance of software components.
 Therefore, automating the attestation and certification is essential to maintaining agility and speed in an evolving regulatory environment.